Waterford Library

 $1. each or 6 for $5.
 Guess the date the Ice goes out on Keoka Lake.

-DATE IS DETERMINED WHEN ALL ICE IS FULLY GONE FROM THE LAKE.
+DATE IS DETERMINED WHEN ALL ICE IS COMPLETELY GONE FROM THE LAKE.

 From 1938 -1950, Ed and Irene Bean kept Ice Out statistics while living in the Waterford Library apartment.
 Dates were inscribed inside the garage door.
 This tradition continued until their daughter, Joan Fillebrown took over the job in the early 1970's.